 A solar panel on the roof is available on certain model units.
 All units have a solar prep.
-When a full solar panel is installed by the factory, there will be either a 10 or 20 amp fuse included to serve as protection and supply power to the panel.
+When a full solar panel is installed by the factory, there will be a fuse included to serve as protection and supply power to the panel.